 In 2018, following a thorough development of a Request for proposals (RFP), FCRTA released an RFP for transit operations and maintenance services due to safety and operational issues with the incumbent contractor.
 MV Transportation was awarded the Transit Operations contract and the City of Selma was awarded the Maintenance Contract with both Transit Operations and Maintenance Operations commencing in September of 2018.
-2021 is the final year of the 3-year agreement with Selma and MV and as of 7/1/21 these contracts were renewed for the four additional years through FY 2024/2025 in one-year increments that was approved by Caltrans.
+2021 is the final year of the three-year agreement with Selma and MV and as of 7/1/21 these contracts were renewed for the four additional years through FY 24-25 in one-year increments that was approved by Caltrans.
+Before the contracts expire for both maintenance and operations, FCRTA plans to release an RFP for services prior to when the contracts expire.